 What kind of Japanese whetstones are there?
 How do you use them?
-I will answer the following questions!!
+I will

-Sharpening knives with Japanese whetstones.
-However, even Japanese people do not know how to use a whetstone.
-A whetstone is indispensable for the maintenance of kitchen knives.
-(Especially if you are a professional.)
+not know how to use a whetstone.
+A whetstone is indispensable for the

 In this article, I would like to explain it clearly with pictures.